Brisket 101: Everything You Need to Know About Beef Brisket

 How to Slice a Brisket

-Like all beef, a brisket is best when sliced against the grain.
-This shortens the muscle fibers and creates a texture that is tender and easy to eat.
-As discussed above, a brisket has two primary pieces, the point and the flat.
-The muscle fibers, or grain, go in different directions in each of these pieces so take note of the grain before slicing.
+Like all beef, a brisket is best when sliced against the grain — this shortens the muscle fibers and creates a texture that is tender and easy to eat.
+A brisket has two primary pieces, the point and the flat, and the muscle fibers run in different directions in each, so take note of the grain before slicing.
+Separate the flat from the point, start with the flat and cut even slices, then rotate the point 90 degrees so it runs parallel to you and slice.

 The Low and Slow Brisket Method